 John Scalzi posted the above tweet a few days ago.
 It seems to have drawn quite a bit of attention to the Marion Zimmer Bradley paedophilia scandal, as I noticed a spike in Google hits for this post I wrote on the topic.
-That was where I took a close look at how, after Bradley was exposed as a child molester in 2014, certain right-wing sci-fi writers (largely asociated with alt-right guru Vox Day) tried to build a narrative — contrary to evidence — that liberal authors like Scalzi were trying to cover up Bradley’s crimes.
+That was where I took a close look at how, after Bradley was exposed as a child molester in 2014, certain right-wing sci-fi writers (largely associated with alt-right guru Vox Day) tried to build a narrative — contrary to evidence — that liberal authors like Scalzi were covering up Bradley’s crimes.

 I wrote the post in question back in 2017, so it’s a little out-of-date now.
 Given the renewed interest in the topic, I thought it was time to run a follow-up.
 In this post I’ll be looking at three subsequent incidents, each of which shows how a number of right-wing authors clung to their narrative no matter how many facts needed to be twisted along the way.